 There are so many types of meditation… how do you know which to choose?
 The key to a successful meditation practice is finding what works best for you and making time for it.
 Try these five variations to see which one is right for you.

-As a meditation teacher, I’m frequently asked which type of meditation is the best or the most effective.
+As a meditation teacher, I’m frequently asked which form of meditation is the best or the most effective.
 People also want to know if meditation is possible without a religious connection or belief in God.
 Then there are questions as to whether busy type A personalities can slow down enough to meditate.

 Primordial Sound Meditation

-Primordial Sound Meditation (PSM) is a silent practice that uses a mantra.
+Primordial Sound Meditation (PSM) is a silent meditative practice that uses a mantra.
 The mantra you receive is the vibrational sound the universe was creating at the time and place of your birth.
 It’s calculated following Vedic mathematic formulas and is very personal and specific to you.

 Repeating your personal mantra silently helps you to enter deeper levels of awareness by taking you away from the intellectual side of the brain.
 The focus is on comfort, and PSM is generally practiced sitting down.
 Dr. Deepak Chopra and Dr. David Simon founded this method.
 This is the method of meditation taught at the Chopra Center and by Chopra Center certified instructors all over the world.

 Famous Practitioners: Deepak Chopra and Lady Gaga

 Started by Jon Kabat-Zinn in 1979 and now offered in over 200 medical centers, hospitals, and clinics around the world, Mindfulness-Based Stress Reduction (MBSR) classes are often taught by physicians, nurses, social workers, and psychologists, as well as other health professionals, to create a partnership in care between the patient and the medical team.